3 reasons to provide a career skills program for your employees

 This is a cornerstone value at MDI.
 As a nonprofit manufacturer, we know that offering an inclusive workplace that puts our people first results in dedicated employees and satisfied customers.
 With nearly half of our employees being people with disabilities, we offer a range of employee support services, both at work and sometimes outside of work.

-One of those services is our Career Skills program, which provides the skills needed to succeed in the workplace.
+One of those services is our Unified Work Academy, which provides the skills needed to succeed in the workplace.
 Participants learn essential career building skills like how to deliver their elevator pitch, communicate with confidence, and strengthen skills for succeeding in the workplace, including attitude, grit, punctuality, communication, leadership, initiative, work ethic, teamwork and critical thinking.
 More than 300 employees have graduated from our classes and have documented successes because of it.
 In fact, it has become so popular with employees of all abilities that we now offer it to other organizations, companies and members of the community.

 Here are a few reasons why you should consider this program for your company.